georgexyz19/georgexyz.com/content/posts/vim-tips.md

 The `spelllang` settings is to specify the language, and the default is `en`.
 You can set it to `en_us` to specify American English.
 You can also use `spellfile` setting to specify a personal dictionary file for `zg` command.

+English is my second language, and I often rely on the spell checker.
+It is one of those Vim features that some people do not need but other people use it all the time.

 *Source: [an article](https://www.linux.com/training-tutorials/using-spell-checking-vim/) on linux.com &
 [a blog post](http://thejakeharding.com/tutorial/2012/06/13/using-spell-check-in-vim.html) by Jake Harding.*